 "I couldn't even begin to tell you," Jack replied in confusion as his exhausted eyes swept over the deceased giants.
 His mind flashed back to how just fifteen or twenty minutes ago-was it truly that short of a time?
 It felt like months-he'd been picking his way among the pathetic bones of the huge ape's kin, and wondered if they'd somehow ended up on another part of the island's mountains.
 Exactly how or what could do that without causing them major bodily harm was something beyond the capabilities of what remained of his brain to figure out.

-If so, the beast could be here sooner rather then later to have another try at killing him off, and he immediately clasped an arm around Ann's shoulders, his only explanation a hurried, "But we might not be as far away as we'd want," while he whipped his head back and forth for any sign the ape was close.
+If so, the beast could be here sooner rather then later to have another try at killing him off, and he immediately clasped an arm around Ann's shoulders, his only explanation a hurried, "But we might not be as far away from danger as we should," while he whipped his head back and forth for any sign the ape was close.

 But even as Jack said it, he realized that none of the skeletons resembled what he'd seen in the caves.
 It also occurred to him that some of the remains still had hide or mummified flesh and tendon attached, and the ape bones hadn't had anything like that on them.
 If they did, Jack hadn't noticed it.